Saghen/blink.cmp/docs/configuration/reference.md

   update_delay_ms = 50,
-  -- Whether to use treesitter highlighting, disable if you run into performance issues treesitter_highlighting = true, window = {
+  -- Whether to use treesitter highlighting, disable if you run into performance issues treesitter_highlighting = true,
+  -- Draws the item in the documentation window, by default using an internal treessitter based implementation draw = function(opts) opts.default_implementation() end, window = {
     min_width = 10,
     max_width = 80,